Celsira/.github/profile/README.md

 # License

-This project is licensed under the [MIT License](../LICENSE).
-Most of the core features of Celsira and Celsima are proprietary and remain private to maintain our business integrity.
+This repository (`.github`) is licensed under the [MIT License](../LICENSE).
+Most of the core features of Celsira and Celsima are proprietary, use different licenses and remain private to maintain our business integrity.
 However, we are actively working to open-source select components, such as language translations, UI components, and APIs, to encourage community contributions and improvements.